 When getting out of debt, one of the first things we had to do was break the credit card habit.
 For years, we used credit cards for convenience – and then we woke up one day and realized we were in debt and paying interest.
 Here’s how we changed our behaviors and made the break –

 We Balanced Our Checkbook –

 We didn’t cut up our credit cards or freeze them in ice water.
-Instead, we just decided not to use them.
-Frankly, we don’t miss them, and once we made up our minds, done was done.
+Instead, we just decided not to use them for everyday purchases.
+They are in our wallets, for emergencies.

 We Learned To Manage Our Cash –

 We used – and use – the popular envelope system to manage our cash.
 We limit our spending to the amounts in our envelopes.
 This way, we are not tempted to overspend – and thus use our credit cards.

 In the past, I could justify almost any purchase by saying to myself, “I deserve this…” It didn’t how much it cost, or how little we had, I could somehow rationalize the use credit.
 In fact, I can distinctly remember thinking, “What’s a little interest?
 I work hard, I want it, so I’m going to get it.”

 Now, instead of thinking, “I deserve this.”
 I think, “Can I truly afford this?”

 There is nothing wrong, fundamentally, with credit card use.
 The problem is – use can turn into abuse very quickly.